meteonomiqs/gtm-weather/README.md

 * Data Protection Officer:  **datenschutz@wetter.com**
 * Storage information (Storage): **at our side nothing is stored ( weatherinformation is stored by Customer Analytics)**

-The following settings are required
+The following settings/permissions are required
 * TODO Andy

 ### Step 4: Configure Tag